 You also must follow charting best practices.
 For starters, the numbers need to add up, and you need to scale your charts accordingly.
 Also, think about how many variables you want to illustrate, the number of data points you want to display and how you want to scale your axis.

-Here are traditionally dry types of business intelligence reports/practices that can benefit from the latest data visualization tools:
+Here are traditionally dry types of business reports and practices that can benefit from the latest data visualization tools: